-Most of the players hail from the Moscow area, others are from Kiev, in the Ukraine.
+Most of the players hail from the Moscow area, others are from Kiev, in Ukraine.
 They collaborate both physically and virtually in producing the most faithful and accurate covers of classic Chicago hits you are likely to hear.
 And you know what?
 Right now, in 2017, Leonid and Friends is performing Chicago tunes better than the real Chicago is performing them.
 Why do I say that?
 Well, it’s simple; the real Chicago has changed lineup pretty substantially over the years, through various means, and the new members have been contributing their own voices to the collective sound.
-And while they are all indeed world class, that collective influence has moved Chicago away from the sound that made them great.
+And while they are all indeed world class, that collective influence has moved Chicago away from the sound that made them great, in my humble estimation..

-Not so with Leonid & Friends; their mission is simple: fidelity to the original essence and the original sound.
+Not so with Leonid & Friends; their mission is simple: fidelity to the original essence and to the original sound.
 As such, I’m pleased to point out the Vorobyev spent what must have been countless hours painstakingly transcribing each of the parts from every song they perform.
 His accuracy is astonishing; for each player in the band executes what is essentially a note for note re-creation of the original studio album parts.
 If you are a long time and devoted fan, you will hear the utter craftsmanship in each and every part; you will recognize every signature riff, you will delight in breathtakingly accurate vocal parts.

 MAKE ME SMILE

 This one is actually my favorite cut on the album, and was my first exposure to the group.
 I love the split vocal duties between Vorobyev, who might be your tax accountant to look at him, and Vasily Akimov, whose more rugged countenance would fit in easily with any heavy metal band in the world.
 His gravelly tenor is a joy.
 The brass section OWNS this piece as well, with a micrometered solo section and taut crispness throughout the piece.
 Vorobyev plays the piano here, but is the bassist on most of the rest of the tracks.